 - most states have loan closets as part of their program, these can be either long term or short term

-To find to more go to State Assistive Technology Program website.
+To find out more, go to your State Assistive Technology Program website

 Follow the steps below to see the projects in your state

 Pick your state on the map or the drop-down menu, and click on “Go to state”

 Click on the link “Program Title” – for my example, I outlined it in red.